Write a note on the formation of the Kingdom of Malwa

 The formation of the Kingdom of Malwa left a profound impact on the cultural heritage of the Indian subcontinent.
 The region’s rich architectural legacy, exemplified by the magnificent monuments of Mandu, reflects the eclectic blend of Hindu, Islamic, and indigenous architectural styles.
 Malwa also contributed significantly to the development of literature, music, and art, with renowned poets, musicians, and artists flourishing under the patronage of the local rulers.

-READ ALSO: Write a note on the Chartist movement - History Questions and Answers
+READ ALSO: Write a Short Note on Civil Disobedience - Political Theory Questions and Answers

 Conclusion